 - Troubling – in a good fashion, your story has to be stimulating, comparative, and interesting.

-- Human – it’s is easier to love another human being than to love a brand.
+- Human – it is easier to love another human being than to love a brand.

-To conclude, whether you’re providing a daily product or a one-of-a-kind service, you will find this strategy of great use.
-It will certainly alleviate your brand loyalty, as well as digital media interactions.
-There are lots of successful examples to get learn from, such as, Vans’ documentary series ‘’Off the Wall’’ to inspire athletes and artists or Gillette’s video ‘’Are we Killing the Kiss?’’ which was genius, the grooming care company relating a viral problem with their #1 enemy, facial hair.
+To conclude, whether you’re providing a daily product or a one-of-a-kind service, you will find this strategy of using an explainer video for storytelling great.
+It will certainly alleviate your brand loyalty, as well as the number of digital media interactions.
+There are lots of successful examples to learn from, such as, Vans’ documentary series ‘’Off the Wall’’ to inspire athletes and artists or Gillette’s video ‘’Are we Killing the Kiss?’’ which was genius, the grooming care company relating a viral problem with their #1 enemy, facial hair.